The High North Dialogue Academy 2026 is now open for applications!

 About

 The HND Academy is organised by the High North Center for Business and Governance (HNC) as part of our yearly conference, High North Dialogue (HND).
-One of our main priorities for the conference to invite young people from different corners of the world to learn about the High North and participate in the discussions about contemporary and future issues in the region.
+One of our main priorities for the conference is to invite young people from all corners of the world to learn about the Arctic and to participate in discussions on contemporary and future issues in the region.

-Participation at the HND conference (March 26th-27th) is an important part of the HND Academy, but the participants will also have a dense program consisting of lectures, company visits and social activities throughout the week.
-Our goal is to create a learning platform to share knowledge and facilitate network for young ambitious people who share the interest of societal development in the High North.
+Participation in the HND conference (April 22nd-23rd) is an important part of the HND Academy, but participants will also follow a dense program of lectures, company visits, and social activities throughout the week.
+Our goal is to create a learning platform to share knowledge and build a network for young, ambitious people interested in societal development in the High North.

-We invite students, researchers and young professionals of all sectors in the age of 18 to 40, with a demonstrated interest in the Arctic, to apply for the HNC Academy 2025.
+We invite students, researchers, and young professionals from all sectors aged 18 to 40 with a demonstrated interest in the Arctic to apply for the HNC Academy 2025.

 Scenario planning

-The students will be schooled in the methodology of Scenario Planning, a strategic tool used to foresee future changes.
-This is a widely used method in many sectors such as security politics and energy and has been a taught subject at Nord University for many years.
-The Academy is an excellent opportunity to learn Scenario planning from some of the leading experts in Norway in this field.
+The students will be schooled in the methodology of Scenario Planning, a strategic tool for anticipating future changes.
+This is a widely used method across sectors such as security, politics, and energy, and has been taught at Nord University for many years.
+The Academy is an excellent opportunity to learn Scenario planning from leading experts in Norway.

 Qualifications and how to apply